sashokfestival/DAXon/README.md

 retained as required by the license.
 Files modified in the course of this port carry the same MPL 2.0 terms; the modified source is published here in full.
 The engine has no third-party dependencies.

-OutSmart DAXon is maintained by OutSmart (<https://outsmartteam.com/>) and is independent of Saxonica.
+OutSmart DAXon is maintained by Outbridge (<https://outbridge.app/>) and is independent of Saxonica.